cloudfoundry/diego-notes/README.md

 - If the Task is `PENDING` or `RUNNING`:
 	+ The Receptor CAS the Task to `COMPLETED` and `Failed` with `FailureReason = "cancelled"`
-- The Rep's poller will eventually notice that the task has been `COMPLETED` and will delete its container
+	+ The Recetpor then sends a cancellation message to the Rep in question
-	+ This is something that could be optimized via a message send to the Rep by the Receptor
+- The Rep's poller will react to the cancel message and delete its container

 The consumer then deletes the `COMPLETED` task.
 It is an error to attempt to cancel a Task that is not in the `PENDING` or `RUNNING` states.

 > There is a bit of a hole here.
 A user could cancel then delete a Task and then request a new Task with the same `TaskGuid` *before* the Rep notices the container should be deleted.
-This gap is narrowed by emitting a message to the Rep.  The only way to truly close the gap would be to introduce a `CANCELLING` state but this adds complexity.
-(For CF this isn't super important as we have control over the `TaskGuid` and always generate a new one).
+This gap is narrowed by emitting a message to the Rep.  One option would be to generate a unique InstanceGuid so that the Rep can converge correctly, but this is a relatively minor issue that is unlikely to impact CF.

 ### Evacuation